 The confusion stays consistent across countries because pronunciation is identical.

-Whose or Who’s – Comparison Table
+Whose vs Who’s – Comparison Table

 | Feature | Whose | Who’s |